 Arpan is a registered NGO based in Mumbai and the largest in the world* working on the issue of Child Sexual Abuse (CSA) with a team of dedicated and skilled professionals since the year 2006.
-Arpan has reached out to over 1,21,393 children and adults directly and over 5,16,379 individuals indirectly since its inception.
+Arpan has reached out to over 200,000 children and adults directly and over 8,80,000 individuals through our training and capacity building activities.

 * “Arpan is the largest NGO in the world that I know of working in the field of child sexual abuse in a focused manner.
 Especially noteworthy is the large scale of prevention work by professionals who teach thousands of children personal safety skills every year using research-based materials and methodology.
 Because prevention often melds into intervention, Arpan extends this program through individual meetings with all students post-sessions to ensure they learned the necessary information and skills; more importantly, each child is given an opportunity in privacy to share with Arpan’s trainer if there has been any experience of sexual abuse or misbehavior in the past or is ongoing.
 If there is, the case is referred to Arpan’s counselors who bring in the family or other support systems to make sure the abuse stops and counsel the child and the family.
 I know no other NGO in the world where the staff follow such a holistic model of prevention and healing with children in schools.”

 Dr. Lois Engelbrecht, Founder Trustee, Centre for Prevention and Treatment of Child Sexual Abuse, Manila, Philippines.
 (Dr. Lois has been in the field of child sexual abuse for 20 years).